as1782/climate_agriculture_project/README.md

 6. If you prefer using python, an equivalent regression_model.py script is provided.
 Execute this script if you opt for a python-based analysis.

 ### Causual Forest Analysis
-7. Run the causual_forest_model.py script, it fits the model and displays a summary table moreover there it also graphically displays the causual effects.
+7. Run the causual_forest_model.py script, it fits the model and displays a summary table.
+Moreover there is also a graphical display of the causual effects.
 In order to modify the code to set diffrent variables as treatment variables, outcome variables and control variables, guidelines are found within the script.

 ## Data Sources
 co2_clean.csv : Global Carbon Budget (2023); Population based on various sources (2023) – with major processing by Our World in Data.
 “Per capita CO₂ emissions – GCB” [dataset].
 Global Carbon Project, “Global Carbon Budget”; Various sources, “Population” [original data].
 Retrieved April 8, 2024 from https://ourworldindata.org/grapher/co-emissions-per-capita